kubernetes-sigs/kwok/site/content/en/docs/design/introduction.md

 ### Scheduler

-As a scheduler developer, I want to test the scheduler with a large number of Nodes and Pods,
+As a scheduler developer, I want to test the scheduler with a large number of Nodes and Pods.

 ### CRD Controller

 As a CRD controller developer, I want to test the controller without fake clients.